-Many inventors go out of their way to let others know about their patent through forum discussions, brochures, webpages, technology pages, patent listings, etc. However, these ways are not sanctioned methods of notifying the public in general about your patent.
-It may actual notice of the patent to those people that they directly communicate with.
+Many inventors go out of their way to let others know about their patents through forum discussions, brochures, webpages, technology pages, patent listings, etc. However, these ways are not sanctioned methods of notifying the public in general about your patent.
+It may provide actual notice of the patent to infringers.
 But, it does not provide the required constructive notice that is required legally so that alleged infringers would be held liable for damages even if they do not know about your patent.

 Placing patent numbers on advertisements and websites is okay for marketing purposes.
-However, you must satisfy the statutory requirements to receive the benefit of constructive notice and patent damages before actual notice discussed above.
+However, you must satisfy the statutory requirements to receive the benefit of constructive notice for collecting maximum damages.

 How do I mark patented method claims?